WFLF (AM): Switch to oldies

 Another sale four years later brought another format change, to oldies as "Cruisin' Oldies 54".
 But the station was not profitable and most of the station's local personalities were laid off in 1992 as the station switched to a satellite feed.

 Sports format

 Paxson Communications, owned by Bud Paxson, purchased WGTO in 1994, dropping the heritage call letters in favor of new call sign WWZN, and installing a sports talk format, as "The Sports Zone".
 In 1996, the call letters were again changed to WQTM ("540 The Team"), keeping the all-sports format.

-In 1997, WQTM was acquired by San Antonio-based Clear Channel Communications, the forerunner to current owner iHeartMedia, Inc. In February 2001, WQTM's format and call letters moved to AM 740, which later changed its call sign to WYGM, using the moniker "The Game".
+In 1997, WQTM was acquired by San Antonio-based Clear Channel Communications, the forerunner to current owner iHeartMedia, Inc. On January 29, 2001, WQTM's format and callsign moved to AM 740, which later changed its call sign to WYGM, using the moniker "The Game".
 With the end of the sports format on AM 540, the station switched to its current talk radio format, calling itself "NewsRadio 540 WFLA".